Happytatoes/echoes/README.md

 Write something beautiful.
 Let it drift away.

-A minimalist anonymous message board with ephemeral posts and gentle constraints.
+A minimalist message board with ephemeral posts and gentle constraints.
 Built with vanilla JS and Supabase.

 ---